-Knowing what to look for in a workable hot liquid pump, you should consider the hydraulic submersible equipment manufactured in Pennsylvania by Hydra-Tech Pumps.
+Armed with the knowledge of what to look for in a workable hot liquid pump, you should consider the hydraulic submersible equipment manufactured in Pennsylvania by Hydra-Tech Pumps.

-In a temporary situation, it can be as simple as removing heat by putting an extra length of hydraulic hose in to a fresh water bath.
+In a temporary situation, it can be a simple as removing heat by putting an extra length of hydraulic hose in to a fresh water bath.
 If the customer is uncomfortable with that kind of fix, you can reach out to our engineering staff, and we can look at adding additional cooling at the hydraulic power unit.
 The options here include swapping in a larger oil cooler or building in a dedicated fan assisted oil cooler.
 In cases where the installation is permanent or semi-permanent, and where a fresh cooling water source is available, a highly efficient tube and bundle type oil cooler can be employed.

-So, before you dismiss hot liquid pumping jobs and the new revenue streams they may offer, give Hydra-tech Pumps a call and we will be happy to help you evaluate the job and come up with a pumping solution.
+So, before you dismiss hot liquid pumping jobs and the new revenue streams they may offer, give Hydra-Tech Pumps a call and we will be happy to help you evaluate the job and come up with a pumping solution.